nathanMcL/Assessments_UnitTests/DSA_StudyGuide/Tree_searches/Readme.md

 `Depth-First Search (DFS)`:<br>

-1. Explores as far as possible along each branch before backtracking.<br>
+1. Explore as far as possible along each branch before backtracking.<br>
 2. Uses a stack (can be implicit with recursion) to keep track of nodes.<br>

 `Breadth-First Search (BFS)`:<br>